-In 2014, after reading about the importance of practicing gratitude, I purchased four small spiral notebooks, one for each member of my family.
-I shared my idea of writing down and sharing things we were grateful for every now and again at dinner.
+After reading about the importance of practicing gratitude, I purchased four small spiral notebooks, one for each member of my family.
+I shared my idea of writing down and sharing things we were grateful for every now and again.

 Unfortunately, my family didn’t share my enthusiasm for the idea.
 My youngest daughter, who was about six at the time, thought it sounded like a lot of work.
 She was just learning to write, so keeping a gratitude journal felt hard.
 But she agreed to the idea if she could draw in her notebook instead.
 My husband and other daughter agreed too, but barely.